kevinresol/jquery-plugin-builder/README.md

 jQuery Plugin Builder
 =====================

 Write jQuery plugins in Haxe.
-Basic knowledge of [writing jQuery plugins][jquery-plugin] in pure javascript is needed.
+Basic knowledge of [writing jQuery plugins][jquery-plugin] in pure javascript would be helpful.

 ## Step 1.
 Write the Plugin Function